ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/json.md

 ```

 ## JSONExtractKeysAndValues
-Parses key-value pairs from a JSON where the values are of the given ByteHouse data type.
+Parses key-value pairs from a JSON where the values are of the given ByConity data type.

 **Syntax**